Gaborandi/Classification-of-Mixed-Categorical-and-Numerical-data/README.md

 This Python code illustrates how to do a classification on mixed data (categorical and numerical) with missed data using different ML models

-the code is dealing with missed data from both numerical and categorical variables by different methods
+the code is dealing with missed data from both numerical and categorical variables by different methods (you can try other methods also to check their accuracy)

 categorical data should be converted into dummies variables first in order to do the classification